Bartapapa/legend/docs/pages/spells-by-category.md

 > The study and manipulation of the mind.

 {% capture posts %}
-  {% for post in site.tags.onerirism %}
+  {% for post in site.tags.oneirism %}
     |{{ post.title }}#{{ post.url }}
   {% endfor %}
 {% endcapture %}